leriomaggio/ppml-tutorial/README.md

-**Author**: Valerio Maggio ([`@leriomaggio`](https://twitter.com/leriomaggio)), Researcher, [SSI Fellow](https://www.software.ac.uk/about/fellows/valerio-maggio), and Data Scientist Advocate at Anaconda.
+**Author**: Valerio Maggio ([`@leriomaggio`](https://twitter.com/leriomaggio)), Researcher, [SSI Fellow](https://www.software.ac.uk/about/fellows/valerio-maggio), and Education Lead at Open Mined.

 All the **Code** material is distributed under the terms of the Apache License.
 See [LICENSE](./LICENSE) file for additional details.